 GitHub Actions are somewhat underutilized tools that can supercharge app development.
 If you haven’t used them before, we highly recommend that you do so, especially with open source projects (since they have unlimited build minutes).
 With just a few lines, you can automate tasks that you would otherwise have to do manually with each build, save some time, and prevent errors!

-- Flutter action: Gives you access to the Flutter command line so that you can format, analyze, and test your flutter code.
+- Flutter GitHub Action: Gives you access to the Flutter command line so that you can format, analyze, and test your flutter code.
 It also allows you to specify which version and channel of flutter you want to use so that you can run your tests against the stable, beta, dev, or master channels.

 - Upload Artifact: Upload coverage reports and visual architecture documents to GitHub.
 We use this to upload a visual representation of the app architecture, test coverage reports, and other important docs we may want to view after a workflow has run.